elastic/terraform-provider-ec/docs/index.md

   Useful when targeting installation with self-signed certificates.
 Not recommended when targeting ESS.

-* `insecure` - (Optional) This setting allows the user to set a custom timeout in the individual HTTP request level.
+* `timeout` - (Optional) This setting allows the user to set a custom timeout in the individual HTTP request level.
 Defaults to 1 minute (`"1m"`), but might need to be tweaked if timeouts are experienced.